Ensure perfect app functionality across real devices & browsers

 One tactic used earlier involved a combination of using online Android emulators during the early stages and a small selected list of real Android devices during the beta testing.
 While this would work for a localized team, it still does not optimize device usage and covers a tiny portion of devices while the fragmentation continues.
 Thus it is not an optimal solution.

+Is there a third alternative that can beat the disadvantages of online android emulator and real devices testing?
 In recent times, a new mode of testing is gaining popularity among both amateurs as well as professional developers.
 It is called Mobile cloud testing.

 What is Mobile cloud testing?